ursatile/css4eng/02-01-boxes-and-borders.md

 If you've ever worked with wood, or fabric, you'll know that these materials have a *grain*; an intrinsic structure that's aligned in a particular direction.
 Experienced crafters know how to work *with* the grain of the material, because it yields better results; working against, or across, the grain, and you'll end up with all sorts of problems.

-The web also has a grain; a natural direction and flow, derived from typesetting conventions used in many Western countries.
-Text starts at the top left corner of the page; lines read left to right, with each new line starting back at the left
+The web also has a grain; a natural direction and flow, derived from the printing and typesetting conventions used in many Western countries.
+Text starts at the top left corner of the page, every line reads left to right.
+If a line's too wide for the screen, it'll wrap - but if a paragraph is too tall for the screen, it'll scroll.

+That might sound obvious, but it's the key to understanding how the browser lays out elements on a page -

-# Boxes & Borders (20m)
+Boxes & Borders (20m)

 ## Course Content